Broadcasting now. Watch Live.

 Volunteer Opportunities

-We need additional adult volunteers to serve full-time or as substitutes in preschool and elementary classes beginning September 1st.
+We need additional adult volunteers to serve full-time or as substitutes in preschool and elementary classes.

 As a Sunday school volunteer you will have many opportunities minister the gospel to kids and model the love of Christ.
 Our goal is to glorify God by putting Christ on display in each and every activity and lesson.
 We would love to have your help!